middlebury/middmedia/README.txt

 Documentation
 ---------------------
-MiddTube includes contextual help for users.
+MiddMedia includes contextual help for users.
 Additional documentation can be found online at:

 http://help.example.com